lynkovich/Car-RamRod/README.md

 * jQuery

 ## Features
-The main features of the
+The main features of CS is to have a live update on study rooms, better study room scheduler, and food ordering system.